-Core rotations designed to meet the new RCPSC Training Experiences include ambulatory care (including an innovative new Falls, Ambulation and Balance block), inpatient Geriatric consult service, Acute Geriatrics Unit, Day Hospital, Geriatric Psychiatry, Rehabilitation Medicine and Long Term Care.
+Core rotations designed to meet the new RCPSC Training Experiences include ambulatory care (including the innovative new FFAB rotation), inpatient Geriatric consult service, Acute Geriatrics Unit, Day Hospital, Geriatric Psychiatry, Rehabilitation Medicine and Long Term Care.
 Residents will have a longitudinal Fellows’ Clinic throughout the 2 year program.
-A number of elective and selective experiences allow residents the opportunity to individually tailor their training, and include opportunities in specialized clinical services, research, medical leadership and education.
+A number of elective and selective experiences allow residents the opportunity to individually tailor their training, and include opportunities in specialized clinical services, research, medical leadership and education

 Residents are expected to complete a scholarly project in Geriatric Medicine, and there is strong research mentorship under Dr. David Hogan, Dr. Jayna Holroyd-Leduc and Dr. Zahra Goodarzi.

 There is an active academic program comprising Boot Camp, the formal academic half day, Geriatric Medicine Division Rounds, Journal Club, Long Term Care Journal Club, Residents’ Retreat, and Resident Rounds.
 Attendance at national and international conferences is encouraged.